Menu Close

 Keep that hard hat on and squeeeeeze through

 The self-guided tour takes you through one of the more manageable pathways, but it’s probably not great for someone who is claustrophobic.
-It’s a one-way tour, so at least you don’t have to worry about squeezing past other people – just rocks!
+Since the tour follows a one-way path, visitors won’t need to squeeze past other people – just rocks!

 I would estimate you end up probably 30-40 feet underground, so the temperature is constantly cool year-round.
-Bring a jacket and wear adequate footwear – it’s fairly damp and slippery in places.
+To stay safe underground, bring a jacket and wear sturdy shoes as the tunnels are damp and slippery year-round.

 Definitely keep your hard hat on.
 I’m 5′ 11″ and my husband is over 6 feet tall and we bumped our heads a few times!
-You do have to navigate sloping tunnels and some stairs: about 50 when you enter and leave.
+You do have to navigate sloping tunnels and some stairs: about 50 steps each way to enter and leave.

 Victorian Era Mining